November 7, 2018

 Section 2: Any run-off election will follow the procedures as listed in Article VI, A.

 C. Special Elections

-Section 1: The sitting President shall announce Board Officer elections and open the floor for nominations on an office by office basis, Vice President, Secretary, Treasurer in that order.
+Section 1: The sitting President shall announce BOD Officer elections and open the floor for nominations on an office by office basis, Vice President, Secretary, Treasurer in that order.
 Each office shall be nominated and voted individually so candidates not elected for a prior position are able to be nominated for any remaining positions.

 Section 3: Upon conclusion of nominations, on an “office by office” basis, each candidate shall be given a few moments to address the board and put forth his or her position, state why they should be elected to the office and any specific plans they may have.
-Uncontested offices shall be allowed to but not required to make a presentation.
+Uncontested offices shall be allowed to, but not required to, make a presentation.

-Section 8: Upon conclusion of voting for all offices, the sitting officers shall yield to the newly elected officers.
+Section 8: Upon conclusion of voting for all offices, the sitting Officers shall yield to the newly elected Officers.

 Article VII – Committees